 Accommodations: Cottages at Death Valley

 The largest national park south of Alaska at 3.73 million acres, Death Valley is defined by extremes.
 It’s North America’s driest and hottest spot, with fewer than two inches/five cm of rainfall annually and a record high of 134°F (56°C).
 It also boasts the lowest elevation on the continent at Badwater Basin, which sits 282 feet/86 m below sea level.
-You could easily spend a few days exploring all sides of the expansive park, which abounds with hiking opportunities, fascinating landscapes, and dark night skies.
+You could spend days exploring this vast park, filled with scenic hikes, stunning landscapes, and mesmerizing dark skies.
 Given the sheer size, it’s best to plan your journey around three or five main stops a day.
 It’s also well worth rising early to capture the sunrise from a scenic lookout such as Zabriskie Point.

 Leg 3: Death Valley to Joshua Tree via Baker